cisco/mindmeld/docs/source/blueprints/food_ordering.rst

         'size_prices': []}
     }

-Assuming you have Elasticsearch installed on your machine, running the :keyword:`blueprint()` command described above should build the knowledge base for your app by creating the two indexes and importing all the necessary data.
+Assuming you have Elasticsearch installed on your machine, running the :keyword:`blueprint()` command described above should build the knowledge base for the food ordering app by creating the two indexes and importing all the necessary data.
 To verify that the knowledge base has been set up correctly, you can use the Question Answerer to query your indexes.

 For example: